Skip to product information

 Shipping calculated at checkout.

-> This item is out of the catalogue, see available documents here <
+> This item is no longer in the catalog, see available documents here <

-For the founder of Spiritism Allan Kardec, people who work at the tables are rarer than those who write directly.
+For the founder of Spiritism, Allan Kardec, people who work at the tables are rarer than those who write directly.

 Paris, May 11, 1860